Beautiful Thing (film)

-Beautiful Thing is a 1996 British romantic comedy coming-of-age film directed by Hettie MacDonald and released by Channel 4 Films.
-The screenplay was written by Jonathan Harvey based on his own original play of the same name.
+Beautiful Thing is a 1996 British coming-of-age romantic comedy-drama film directed by Hettie MacDonald from a screenplay by Jonathan Harvey, based on Harvey's 1993 play.
 The film stars Linda Henry, Glen Berry, Scott Neal, Tameka Empson and Ben Daniels.
-The film was the cinema debuts of Harvey, MacDonald, and actors Berry, Neal and Empson.
+The film marked the cinema debuts of Harvey, MacDonald, and actors Berry, Neal and Empson.

-The film was originally intended for television broadcast only, but it was so well-received that it was subsequently released in UK cinemas on 14 June 1996.
-The atmosphere of the film is heavily influenced by a soundtrack consisting almost entirely of the music of The Mamas & the Papas and Mama Cass Elliot.
+The film was originally intended for television broadcast only, but it was so well-received that it was subsequently released in UK cinemas on 14 June 1996 by Channel 4 Films.
+The atmosphere of the film is heavily influenced by a soundtrack consisting almost entirely of the music of the Mamas & the Papas and Cass Elliot.

-The movie received "generally positive" reviews, and is often ranked as one of the best LGBTQ films.
-In 2016, British playwright Fin Kennedy, said that twenty years later, the story told is still held in "near-universal affection among audiences."
+Beautiful Thing received generally positive reviews, and is often ranked as one of the best LGBTQ films.
+In 2016, British playwright Fin Kennedy said that twenty years later, the story told is still held in "near-universal affection among audiences".